Divorce Attorney in Charlotte, NC

 - (d) either you or your spouse must be a resident of North Carolina for at least six (6) months prior to the date of filing the Complaint for Divorce.

 Whether you are considering divorce or have already made your final decision, you are going to need an experienced legal advocate on your side.
 That’s where the Charlotte divorce attorneys of Miller Bowles Law can help.
 With our more than 30 years of combined experience, we can help you through this difficult time by representing your interests and fighting for everything you deserve.

 Contact us today at (704) 810-1400 and schedule a private consultation to discuss your situation.

 Divorce Procedures in North Carolina

-North Carolina is a “no fault” state, which means that either spouse can file for and ask the Court to enter a Divorce Judgment to officially and lawfully end the marriage without the consent of the other party, without the signature of the other party, and without a finding that one spouse is at fault for the end of marriage.
+North Carolina is a “no-fault” state.
+This means that either spouse can file for and ask the Court to enter a Divorce Judgment to officially and lawfully end the marriage without the consent of the other party, without the signature of the other party, and without a finding that one spouse is at fault for the end of marriage.

-Many North Carolinians ask what it means to live “separate and apart” and what may and may not qualify as legal separation to begin the 366 day waiting process.
+Many North Carolinians ask what it means to live “separate and apart” and what may and may not qualify as legal separation to begin the 366-day waiting process.
 Our Courts have repeatedly ruled that to be “separate and apart”, spouses must live in separate residences from one another and one spouse must do so with the intent to remain separate and apart thereafter.
-For example, sleeping in separate bedrooms or one spouse sleeping on the coach in the same home does not qualify as “separate and apart” to begin the 366 day waiting period.
+For example, sleeping in separate bedrooms or one spouse sleeping on the couch in the same home does not qualify as “separate and apart” to begin the 366-day waiting period.